coaxialdolor/unnested-coaxial-recorder/DOCKER_README.md

 # Open browser to http://localhost:8000
 ```

-**Note**: This version is optimized for Apple Silicon and includes MFA support.
-While it runs CPU-only in Docker, it's ARM64-native for better performance on M-series Macs.
+**Note**: This version is optimized for Apple Silicon but **does NOT include MFA or Conda** (they don't work reliably on ARM64).
+It uses pure pip-based installation for maximum compatibility.
+For MFA support on Apple Silicon, use native installation with `bash install.sh` instead.

 ### Option 3: CPU Version (For x86_64 Systems without GPU)